Geosciences (GEOS)

 Introduction to the culture, society, and politics of Eurasia using the organizing concept of empire from the moment of its consolidation in 1945 to its dissolution in 1991.
 Focuses on places that have emerged from this order and emphasizes experience and memory at each of these different times and places.
 Prerequisite: Junior standing.
 (Typically offered: Spring Even Years)

 Physical and biological events that form the history of the earth from its formation to the beginning of the historical era.
 Corequisite: Lab component.
-Prerequisite: GEOS 3413 and (GEOS 4223 or GEOS 4333) and GEOS 3514.
+Prerequisite: Junior Standing.
 (Typically offered: Spring)

 Ancient forests preserve beautiful habitat with high ecological integrity.
 This course will examine the development, spatial distribution, and ongoing destruction of ancient forests worldwide, and how science can contribute to the understanding and sustainable management of these valuable resources.
 (Typically offered: Spring)